Fixing sliver polygons in spatial join operations

 Deterministic Remediation Strategies

 Remediation requires deterministic geometry processing that preserves macroscopic boundaries while collapsing microscopic artifacts.
-Ad-hoc manual editing is non-reproducible and unacceptable in automated CI/CD data pipelines.
+Ad-hoc manual editing is non-reproducible and unacceptable in automated data pipelines.

 1. Coordinate Snapping

 Coordinate snapping aligns vertices across overlapping layers within a defined tolerance band, eliminating the sub-pixel gaps that spawn slivers.
-The tolerance must be calibrated to the source data’s positional accuracy (typically 0.5–2.0 meters for municipal parcel data or census TIGER/Line files).
+The tolerance must be calibrated to the source data’s positional accuracy (typically 0.5–2.0 metres for municipal parcel data or census TIGER/Line files).

 from shapely.ops import snap